kaesekarl/slides-setup/README.md

 The Visual Style is **HEAVILY** influenced by [Karloso's LaTeX-Beamer Template](https://github.com/karlosos/zut-fibeamer) (Thx <3)

 ## Installation
 Please follow the Instructions for [ManimCE](https://github.com/ManimCommunity/manim/) (Thx <3).
-Then you can just Clone or Fork this Repository and get started.
+Then you can just Fork this Repository and get started.

 ## Usage
 You should have a basic familiarity with Manim itself.
 The Community has some great Resources: